Feedback Insertion-Deletion Codes: Introduction

 \section{Introduction}

-The problem of constructing codes capable of correcting insertion and deletion errors has been studied since 1965 when Levenshtein published his work~\cite{Levenshtein1966binary}, where he established that any code is capable of correcting $t$ deletions if and only if it is capable of correcting $t$ insertions and deletions and showed that the Varshamov-Tenengolts codes~\cite{varshamov1965code} can be used to correct a single insertion or deletion.
+The problem of constructing codes capable of correcting insertion and deletion errors has been studied since 1965 when Levenshtein published his work~\cite{Levenshtein1966binary}, in which he established that any code is capable of correcting $t$ deletions if and only if it is capable of correcting $t$ insertions and deletions.
+Furthermore, he showed that the Varshamov-Tenengolts codes~\cite{varshamov1965code} can be used to correct a single insertion or deletion error.
 Notably, most of the classic techniques for constructing error-correcting codes cannot be applied to construct codes coping with insertions and deletions because these types of errors induce a loss of synchronization between the sender and the receiver.
-This resulted in substantial development of new approaches and methods for the deletion channel in recent years.
+This resulted in substantial development of new approaches and methods for the deletion channel in recent years~\cite{cheraghchi2020overview}.